 Here are some of the regulations and standards you may have to follow:

-The following solutions and best practices can help your company address these challenges, build a compliant fintech product, and protect your customers’ and your business’s valuable data.
+The following solutions and best practices can help your company address these challenges, build a compliant fintech product, and protect your customers’ and your business’s data.

 Building a secure fintech app’s logic means integrating security into every step of using the app.
 At the early stages of your finance app development, you need to consider what data to store, where it will be saved, who will have access to various app features and data, and more.